 These are the Slip Indicator and Stability Control Fault Indicator symbols.
 When a vehicle detects slippery conditions, its stability or traction control system is activated.
-This light flashes, indicating that the system is doing its work, keeping the vehicle in control.
+The light will flash, irregularly in some vehicles, indicating that the system is doing its work, helping to keep the vehicle in control.

-If the light remains lit, it indicates a fault in the stability control system.
+If the light remains lit or flashes for an extended period when starting your vehicle, it indicates a fault in the stability control system.
 The vehicle will operate normally, but without the advanced control system.
-You may continue driving, but do so with caution.
+You may continue driving, but do so with caution, particularly in poor weather.

-The overly-frightening image of a skidding car is most often associated with stability control systems.
-The addition of the wrench indicates that the vehicle has detected a fault in the system.
+The image is, unfortunately, that of a skidding car, which can be more than a little unnerving, particularly to drivers unfamiliar with the symbol’s meaning.
+It is seen whether the system is working to keep the vehicle in control and when the system is off, which the line through indicates.
+The addition of the wrench also indicates that the vehicle has detected a fault in the system.
 Again, the vehicle will operate normally, but without the advanced control system.

 The indicator may also be in text form.
 Some manufacturers also include an intermittent beep while the system is active.
-Your dealer will be best equiped to address problems with the system.
+Your dealer or authorized service center will be best equipped to address problems with the system.

 When illuminated, this text indicator, DSTC SPORT, does not indicate a problem.
 Rather it says that the Dynamic Stability and Traction Control (DSTC) system’s Sport Mode has been selected by the driver.
 The manufacturer states that the actual function is to provide maximum traction in sand, snow or while driving with snow chains, which would seem completely counter to a “Sport Mode”.